‘Fox News’ Reporter Lawrence Jones Mocked For Wearing Tiny Bulletproof Vest While Reporting At U.S. Border

 Lawrence Jones may want to reconsider his choice of attire — and personal protection — the next time he reports from the U.S. border.

-The correspondent for Hannity on Fox News was widely mocked this week after appearing on television from the border at Loredo, Texas, wearing a very tiny bulletproof vest with the logo of the U.S. Border Patrol on it.
+The correspondent for Hannity on Fox News was widely mocked this week after appearing on television from the border at Laredo, Texas, wearing a very tiny bulletproof vest with the logo of the U.S. Border Patrol on it.
 Before his appearance, Jones shared a picture of himself donning the small vest, which many noted would not seem to offer much protection should a random firefight break out.

-As Buzzfeed News noted, the picture sparked a viral response as many across the internet mocked Jones both for the poor fit of the vest and the fact that it appeared unnecessary while reporting on the U.S. border.
+As Buzzfeed News noted, the picture sparked a viral response, as many across the internet mocked Jones both for the poor fit of the vest and the fact that it appeared unnecessary while reporting on the U.S. border.
 Some other reporters chimed in to say that he was not in a war zone, as the vest appeared to be meant to imply, but instead a part of the border with little violence.

-To many, the vest appeared to be meant to further a narrative pushed by Donald Trump that immigrants crossing the U.S. border are dangerous and violent.
-Trump has repeatedly blamed immigrants for pushing a wave of violent crime in the United States, but the Washington Post notes that immigrants — both legal and undocumented — commit crimes at a rate significantly lower than native-born Americans.
+To many, the vest appeared to be meant to further a narrative pushed by President Donald Trump that immigrants crossing the U.S. border are dangerous and violent.
+Trump has repeatedly blamed immigrants for pushing a wave of violent crime in the United States, but The Washington Post notes that immigrants — both legal and undocumented — commit crimes at a rate significantly lower than native-born Americans.

-The segment on which Jones appeared played into Trump’s theme of the violence and lawlessness of immigrants who cross the border.
+The segment on which Jones appeared played into Trump’s theme of the supposed violence and lawlessness of immigrants who cross the border.

 Coming up on @FoxNews live from the border. pic.twitter.com/aRlNQxrO1x